Kihawahine: Legend of Kihawahine and Haumea

 Kihawahine and Haumea were both goddesses worshiped in Hawaiian temples.
 The war between the two goddesses began because both wanted to marry Puna, the chief of Oahu.
 While touring the island in search of a suitable place for surf, Puna was tricked into following Kihawahine far into the ocean.
 The two stayed a long time living in a cave.
 The goddess cared for her beloved, but nevertheless, he was a prisoner there and knew that if he tried to escape, he would be destroyed by Kihawahine.

-After a long time, Puna managed to escape and returned to his first wife Haumea in Oahu.
+After a time, Puna asked Kihawahine to get him icy water from Mauna Kea.
+She went, taking with her a water jug he had drilled a small hole into to ensure it wouldn't be filled up easily, and he followed her.
+He met with Pele, who, after a fight with Kihawahine, was able to take him back to Haumea.
 One day, while Haumea was out hunting for crabs in the sea, her husband wandered into a banana plantation that was owned by the island's new chief Kou.
 When he was discovered there, the watchmen took him to the chief who ordered for Puna to be killed.
 Haumea returned to find her husband's body hanging from a breadfruit tree.
 She ordered the tree to open and stepped inside it to stay with her husband.